We use cookies on this website. By using this site, you agree that we may store and access cookies on your device Read More Got it!

 Media Sanitization Requirements in CMMC 2.0:

-In CMMC 2.0 Media Sanitization requirements have been described under Maintenance controls, Media Protection, and Personal Security that outline the need of Media Sanitization for CMMC compliance as follows:
+In CMMC 2.0 Media Sanitization requirements have been described under Maintenance controls, Media Protection, and Personal Security that outline the need for Media Sanitization for CMMC compliance as follows:

 LEVEL 1 CMMC 2.0 MEDIA SANITIZATION REQUIREMENTS: